2026/27 Public Holidays

 It’s also a good idea to stock up on common over-the-counter medications so that you are ready to deal with any common seasonal illnesses such as coughs, indigestion or dehydration from sickness and diarrhoea.

-All community pharmacies will be closed on Thursday 25 and most will also be closed on Friday 26 December 2025.
+Most community pharmacies will be closed on will be closed on Monday 6 April 2026.

-Further information about the community pharmacies which will be open on Friday 26 December will be shared in due course.
+Further information about the community pharmacies which will be open will follow in due course.

 What you need to know about Accessing Healthcare